 - Dune article on Wikipedia gives you an overview of the plot, characters, and more.

-- Tim O'Reilly wrote a Sci-Fi book and has some comments on Dune there.
+- Tim O'Reilly edited a collection of essay by Frank Herbert and has some comments on Dune there.
 More importantly, he wrote a book about Frank Herbert and how he developed his ideas.
-Also, in Borders.com he has more comments on Dune.
+He also wrote a column on whether he prefers Paul or Leto Also, in Borders.com he has more comments on Dune.

 - Star Wars Origins in Dune.
 An extensive web page discussing the link, and elaborating on some themes in Dune.